This post may contain affiliate links. Read my full disclosure for more information. As an Amazon Associate I earn from qualifying purchases.

 Our kids can tell if we expect them to succeed or to fail.
-They want to make us proud and I believe they will naturally do better if they know we expect them to do their best.
+They want to make us proud and will naturally do better if they know we expect them to do their best.

 5. Talk About Respect

-Talk to your kids about the different ways they can show respect at home, at school, on a vacation.
-Then ask them questions about that.
+Have a family meeting to talk to your kids about the different ways they can show respect at home, at school, on a vacation.
+Ask questions and discuss different situations they may come across.